Estates Process.

 Individual Bank Accounts

-• A certified copy of the Will
+- A certified copy of the Will

-• A certified copy of the Death Certificate
+- A certified copy of the Death Certificate

-If the funds held are $15,000 or greater you will need to provide a certified copy of Probate.
-This is a document issued by the High Court to confirm that the deceased’s Will has been proved in court, and it can take up to 9 weeks to be issued, you will need to obtain legal advice in order to complete this process.
+This is a document issued by the High Court to confirm that the deceased’s Will has been proved in court.
+You may need to obtain legal advice in order to complete this process.
 In addition to this document we will also need:

-• Certified copy of Death Certificate
+- Certified copy of the Death Certificate

 Joint Bank Accounts